MayFu2025/unit2_project/README.md

   - Application Programming Interface (API)
   - Data Visualization

-## List of libraries used ```NEED TO DO THIS ALSO PUT VARIABLES AND FUNCTIONS IN BRACKETS ALSO MAKE SURE TO INCLUDE WHICH SUCCESS CRITERIA THIS RELATES TO```
+## List of libraries used ```MAKE SURE TO INCLUDE WHICH SUCCESS CRITERIA THIS RELATES TO, screenshot of sensor data in server```
-PyCharm: CSV, Time, Datetime, Requests, Matplotlib, Numpy, Pyfirmata
+PyCharm: CSV, Time, Datetime, Requests, Matplotlib (pyplot module), Numpy

 Arduino IDE: Adafruit DHT Sensor Library

 ## Development
 ### Code from Arduino IDE
 In order to be able to read data from the sensors, there is a need to compile and upload a program to the arduino.
 This is done using the Arduino IDE.
-The code we wrote as follows:
+The code we wrote as follows.

+From file ```arduino.ino```:
 ```.C++
 #include "DHT.h"
 #define DHTTYPE DHT11   // DHT 11 Sensor